-- (20) The substance for which temperature distribution is investigated to be assumed to be of homogeneous one without directivity. - (21) Frames may be dealt with as fins. - (22) In case where hold spaces located forward and afterward the hold space under study are in the same locations, they may be treated as a two dimensional problem. - 2.
-At the upright cargo leakage is to be considered for the calculation in accordance with the following (1) to (5).
-However, no leakage may be considered for integral tanks and type C independent tanks. - (1) It is to be assumed that the failure of all cargo tanks located between transverse watertight bulkheads are caused.
-However, in case where the cross section of the ship is divided into more than one compartments by longitudinal bulkheads of the ship, it is to be assumed that the failure of all cargo tanks within each such compartment is caused. - (2) It is to be assumed that the locations of the failure of the cargo tank cover all conceivable - (3) It is to be assumed that only the liquid cargo leaks out where the cargo tank, supports and hull remain intact without involving any deflections or fracture. - (4) For cargo tanks where the complete secondary barrier is required, it is to be assumed that the leakage of liquid cargo occurs instantaneously and the levels of residual liquid cargo in damaged cargo tank and the leaked liquid level in the hold space reach the same level instantaneously. - (5) The temperature of the secondary barrier in a state of leakage is to be assumed to be the same as the cargo temperature at the atmospheric pressure, whereas the temperature of the intact cargo tank is the design temperature.
-The ship is to be assumed to stay upright. - 3.
-Secondary barrier shall also meet functional requirements at static heel condition of 30°.
+- (2) At the upright cargo leakage is to be considered for the calculation in accordance with the following (A) to (E).
+However, no leakage may be considered for integral tanks and type C independent tanks. - (A) It is to be assumed that the failure of all cargo tanks located between transverse watertight bulkheads are caused.
+However, in case where the cross section of the ship is divided into more than one compartments by longitudinal bulkheads of the ship, it is to be assumed that the failure of all cargo tanks within each such compartment is caused. - (B) It is to be assumed that the locations of the failure of the cargo tank cover all conceivable ones. - (C) It is to be assumed that only the liquid cargo leaks out where the cargo tank, supports and hull remain intact without involving any deflections or fracture. - (D) For cargo tanks where the complete secondary barrier is required, it is to be assumed that the leakage of liquid cargo occurs instantaneously and the levels of residual liquid cargo in damaged cargo tank and the leaked liquid level in the hold space reach the same level instantaneously. - (E) The temperature of the secondary barrier in a state of leakage is to be assumed to be the same as the cargo temperature at the atmospheric pressure, whereas the temperature of the intact cargo tank is the design temperature.
+The ship is to be assumed to stay upright. - (3) Secondary barrier shall also meet functional requirements at static heel condition of 30°.

-402. Heating device
+2. Heating device

-- 1. Means of heating structural materials may be used to ensure that the material temperature does not fall below the minimum allowed for the grade of material specified in Table 2.16.
-In the calculations required in 401.
-1, credit for such heating may be taken in accordance with the following: - (1) for any transverse hull structure; - (2) for longitudinal hull structure referred to in 401.
-2 where colder ambient temperatures are specified, provided the material remains suitable for the ambient temperature conditions of 5°C for air and 0°C for seawater with no credit taken in the calculations for heating; and - (3) as an alternative to (2), for longitudinal bulkhead between cargo tanks, credit may be taken for heating, provided the material remain suitable for a minimum design temperature of -30°C, or a temperature 30°C lower than that determined by 401.
-1 with the heating considered, whichever is less. - 2.
-The means of heating referred to in 1 shall comply with the following requirements: - (1) the heating system shall be arranged so that, in the event of failure in any part of the system, standby heating can be maintained equal to not less than 100% of the theoretical heat requirement: - (2) the heating system shall be considered as an essential auxiliary.
-All electrical components of at least one of the systems provided in accordance with 1 (1) shall be supplied from the emergency source of electrical power; and - (3) the design and construction of the heating system shall be included in the approval of the containment system by the Society.
+- Means of heating structural materials may be used to ensure that the material temperature does not fall below the minimum allowed for the grade of material specified in Table 2.16.
+In the calculations required in 1.
+(1), credit for such heating may be taken in accordance with the following: - (A) for any transverse hull structure; - (B) for longitudinal hull structure referred to in 1.
+(2) where colder ambient temperatures are specified, provided the material remains suitable for the ambient temperature conditions of 5°C for air and 0°C for seawater with no credit taken in the calculations for heating; and - (C) as an alternative to (B), for longitudinal bulkhead between cargo tanks, credit may be taken for heating, provided the material remain suitable for a minimum design temperature of -30°C, or a temperature 30°C lower than that determined by 1.
+(1) with the heating considered, whichever is less. - (2) The means of heating referred to in (1) shall comply with the following requirements: - (A) the heating system shall be arranged so that, in the event of failure in any part of the system, standby heating can be maintained equal to not less than 100% of the theoretical heat requirement; - (B) the heating system shall be considered as an essential auxiliary.
+All electrical components of at least one of the systems provided in accordance with (1) (A) shall be supplied from the emergency source of electrical power; and - (C) the design and construction of the heating system shall be included in the approval of the containment system by the Society.

-Section 5 Result Derivation
+105. Result Derivation